MyCaffe/MyCaffe-Samples/Loss/MultiLabelClassificationLoss/MultiLabelClassificationLoss/README.md

 3. Press the 'Download' button to download the files which by default download to the '\ProgramData\MyCaffe\test_data\mnist' directory
 4. Copy the 'testing' and 'training' directories from your download location to '..\MyCaffe-Samples\Loss\MultiLabelClassificationLoss\MultiLabelClassificationLoss\dataset' directory
 ```
-NOTE: Even though the export above does not require SQL (or SQL Express), this sample does for when first run, it loads the MNIST dataset with one-hot encoded labes into a special KARS dataset.
+**NOTE:** Even though the export above does not require SQL (or SQL Express), this sample does for when first run, it loads the MNIST dataset with one-hot encoded labels into a special KARS dataset.
 Once loaded into SQL, the sample merely loads the dataset directly from SQL using the MyCaffe in-memory database.

 ## One-hot Encoding